 A blood gas test is used to check two things:

 - the balance of oxygen and carbon dioxide in your blood

 - the balance of acid and alkali in your blood (the pH balance)

 An imbalance in either of these can be caused by:

 - problems with your metabolism (the chemical reactions that are used by the body to break down food into energy)

 - persistent vomiting

-A gene test is used when healthcare professionals suspect that a specific genetic mutation may be responsible for a person’s symptoms.
-The test involves extracting a sample of DNA from your blood, then searching the sample for the suspected genetic mutation.
+Genetic testing involves extracting a sample of DNA from your blood, then searching the sample for the suspected genetic mutation.

 Genetic conditions that can be diagnosed this way include:

 Genetic screening may be offered to people who are thought to be at risk of developing a genetic condition.